xaitax/Chrome-App-Bound-Encryption-Decryption/README.md

 Both artifacts (`chrome_inject.exe`, `chrome_decrypt.dll`) must reside in the same folder.

-###  automating Builds with GitHub Actions
+###  Automated Builds with GitHub Actions

 This project uses GitHub Actions to automatically build `chrome_inject.exe` and `chrome_decrypt.dll` for both **x64** and **ARM64** architectures.

-- **Continuous Integration:** Builds are triggered on every push to the `main` branch.
 - **Releases:** When a new version tag (e.g., `v0.9.0`) is pushed, the workflow automatically creates a GitHub Release.
-This release will include ZIP archives containing the compiled x64 and ARM64 binaries (`chrome-decryptor-VERSION-x64.zip` and `chrome-decryptor-VERSION-arm64.zip`).
+This release will include ZIP archives containing the compiled x64 and ARM64 binaries.

 You can find pre-compiled binaries attached to the [Releases page](https://github.com/xaitax/Chrome-App-Bound-Encryption-Decryption/releases) of this repository.